 2. Maximizing your defense against new and unknown threats by stopping most threats proactively

 Antivirus software relies on signatures to identify malware – a unique binary pattern, a fingerprint of a virus.
 Anti-virus software uses the virus signature to compare code and scan for the sign of malicious code.
-When an antivirus firm analyzes a new suspect and determines it to be a malware and an signature is detected, it is added to the database of the antivirus software.
+When an antivirus firm analyzes a new suspect and determines it to be malware and a signature is detected, it is added to the database of the antivirus software.
 With proper antivirus installed, small signature updates take place as needed, and discretely not to interrupt your system’s performance.

 That is why it is so important to always keep your antivirus up-to-date.